top of page

 Testing locations offered.

-RMR testing will be offered at my office located within Home Skincare and Wellness, in Woodbine, MD.
+RMR testing will be offered at Dr. King's office within Home Skincare and Wellness, unless other arrangements are made

 Unlocking-HYROX-Performance_3x2_Featured-900x600.jpg